-11. If at any time the client refuses services, the client's case with Adult Protective Services is closed and without services the client will be at risk of further harm, the case manager must file a report with Florida Abuse Hotline (F.S.
+12. If at any time the client refuses services, the client's case with APS is closed and without services the client will be at risk of further harm, the case manager must file a report with Florida Abuse Hotline (F.S.
 415.1034).

-Adult Protective Services Referral Tracking Tool (ARTT) Entries
+APS Referral Tracking Tool (ARTT) Entries

-- 12. Only referrals for victims of second party abuse, neglect, and exploitation or self-neglect who need home and community-based services as identified by Adult Protective Services staff will be put into the ARTT.
-(Note: victims of self-neglect were previously referred to as "vulnerable adults in need of services.") - 13.
-All Adult Protective Services referrals made during business hours will be entered into the ARTT on the same day the referral is made. - 14.
-If the ARTT is not available at the time of referral, an Adult Protective Services referral form will be manually completed and hand-delivered or faxed to the intake entity as part of the referral packet.
+- 13. Only referrals for victims of second party abuse, neglect, and exploitation or selfneglect who need home and community-based services as identified by APS staff will be put into the ARTT. - 14.
+All APS referrals made during business hours will be entered into the ARTT on the same day the referral is made. - 15.
+If the ARTT is not available at the time of referral, an APS referral form will be manually completed and hand-delivered or faxed to the intake entity as part of the referral packet.
 The intake entity will be informed of the problem.
 When the ARTT becomes available, the referral will be entered into the ARTT.
-The date the referral packet was sent is entered on the "Section 4" tab if the date differs from the date the entry is made in the ARTT. - 15.
-All APS referrals, regardless of risk level (i.e., high, intermediate, or low), will be entered into the ARTT. - 16.
+The date the referral packet was sent is entered on the "Section 4" tab if the date differs from the date the entry is made in the ARTT. - 16.
+All APS referrals, regardless of risk level (i.e., high, intermediate, or low), will be entered into the ARTT. - 17.
 Each referral will be entered separately into the ARTT.
 If services are being requested for more than one member in a household, separate referrals will be entered into the ARTT.
-The same abuse report number may be used for more than one member in a household. - 17.
+The same abuse report number may be used for more than one member in a household. - 18.
 Each referral entered into the ARTT must be approved and signed in the ARTT by the protective investigator supervisor within 24 hours of receipt from the adult protective investigator.

-- 18. If a new abuse report (number) is received for an individual who had been reported and referred previously, a new referral will be entered into the ARTT, regardless of whether or not the individual is currently receiving services. - 19.
+- 19. If a new abuse report (number) is received for an individual who had been reported and referred previously, a new referral will be entered into the ARTT, regardless of whether or not the individual is currently receiving services. - 20.
 The information the AAA or CCE Lead Agency will enter in the ARTT is listed below according to risk level.